Company and Securities Law Journal (C&SLJ)

 Shareholders’ Remedies – Elizabeth Boros

-Overseas Notes, New Zealand – Gordon R Walker
+New Zealand and South Pacific – Gordon R Walker

 United Kingdom and Europe – Alan Dignam